aftersound/weave/README.md

 [{CONTROL, ACTOR, PRODUCT}](https://aftersound.github.io/weave/control-actor-product-component-structure)

 - [service framework](https://aftersound.github.io/weave/micro-service-virtualization-over-cap-closer-look), which enables micro-service virtualization
-- batch job framework, which supports declarative jobs
+- job framework, which supports declarative jobs

 Each framework has a minimalist core, which is formed by stitching a set of CAP cores (or extension points).
 Neither provides any functionality, with designed expectation that actual functionality would be provided by installed